• Skip to primary navigation

 Making a gorgeous appetizer spread couldn’t be any easier.
 Here’s what you’ll need to make my blueberry goat cheese snacks:

 • Fresh Thyme - I always find a bundle of fresh thyme in the produce section of my grocery store.
 Save yourself some money in the long-term and grow your own thyme in a pot indoors; it’s really quite easy!
-In a pinch, you can use about a teaspoon of dried thyme to swirl into the blueberry goat cheese mixture, but you’ll miss out on the dainty appearance of the fresh leaves as garnish.
+In a pinch, you can use about a teaspoon of dried thyme to swirl into the blueberry goat cheese mixture, but you’ll miss out on the dainty appearance of the fresh herbs as garnish.

 • Crackers - Any crackers will do, but I’m partial to the thin, crisp ones that are studded with fruits and nuts.
+The crackers pictured are Raincoast Crisps - check out my guide for picking out the best crackers for your charcuterie board for more ideas!

 • Flaky Salt - I’m partial to the prism-shaped pyramids Maldon offers, but you can use any finishing salt you please.
 Pro Tip: If you’re looking for more of a sweet finish, try using vanilla salt!